peergramming/learning-bot/README.md

 file.
 You'll have to specify the SQL driver/server, checkstyle jar and configuration location, bot private token, and so on...

-Once configured, the program would generate a `config.toml` file (which can be lated edited, if required).
+Once configured, the program would generate a `config.toml` file (which can be later edited, if required).

 #### Adding projects to check